Follicular Hybrid Cyst With Isthmic-Catagen, Pilomatrical, and Syringocystadenoma Papilliferum Components

 TLDR A rare neck cyst in a 47-year-old man showed diverse skin cell types and was not linked to HPV.

-This document described a rare case of a follicular hybrid cyst (HC) in a 47-year-old man, which combined isthmic-catagen, pilomatrical, and syringocystadenoma papilliferum (SCAP) components.
+The document described a rare case of a follicular hybrid cyst (HC) in a 47-year-old man, which combined isthmic-catagen, pilomatrical, and syringocystadenoma papilliferum (SCAP) components.
 The cyst, located in the neck, was surgically excised and analyzed.
-It exhibited trichilemmal keratinization and ghost cells, indicating a mix of differentiations.
-The study highlighted the strong expression of keratin 17 in the verrucous outgrowth, suggesting its origin from the outer root sheath or infrainfundibulum.
-The findings emphasized the diverse epithelial combinations possible in follicular HCs and supported the connection between SCAP and the infrainfundibulum.
-The absence of HPV infection indicators ruled out a diagnosis of HPV-related conditions.
+It exhibited trichilemmal keratinization and ghost cells, indicating a mix of follicular differentiations.
+The study highlighted the strong expression of keratin 17 in the cyst's verrucous outgrowth, suggesting its origin from the outer root sheath or infrainfundibulum.
+The findings supported the relationship between SCAP and the infrainfundibulum, contributing to the understanding of epithelial combinations in follicular HCs.